goetas/twital/doc/api.rst

 =====================

 This chapter describes the PHP API to Twital and not the template language.
-It will be most useful as reference to those implementing the template interface to the application and not those who are creating Twig templates.
+It is mostly aimed to developers who want to integrate Twital in their projects.

 Basics
 ------

-Twital is a Twig Loader that compiles some templates before sending them back to Twig, that compiles and run the templates.
+Twital is a Twig Loader that pre-compiles some templates before sending them back to Twig, which compiles and runs the templates.

-The first step to use Twital is to configure a valid Twig instance.
-Later then we can configure the Twital object.
+The first step to using Twital is to configure a valid Twig instance.
+Later, we can configure the Twital object.

 .. code-block:: php